scipp/scipp/doc/prototype.md

 - Multiple runs / periods.
 - Polarization.
-- Multiple `E_i`, for example for RRM (repetition-rate multiplication) used at spectrometers.
+- Multiple `E_i`, for example, for RRM (repetition-rate multiplication) used at spectrometers.

 Due to the flat structure, basic operations that are agnostic to these dimensions can simply iterate over all elements.
 Access via an axis value in a certain dimension can allow for operations such as subtracting "spin-up" from "spin-down".

+Given that adding a new dimensions will usually add a new variable functioning as an axis to a dataset, does this *really* solve the issue of combinatoric explosion in the number of workspace types, as discussed above for a nested data structure?

+- Should (some) variants of workspaces just be the same type, with optional variables?
+  - Can alleviate issues resulting from a large number of types.
+  - Moving things (back) into runtime checks does not feel like a clean solution.
+    - Can check when requesting an iterator.
+      Need to provide list of required fields in iterator?
+      Throw if no matching variable in dataset?

 ### Handling Histograms and time-of-flight data